 By Michelle Rebecca

-Michelle is an aspiring writer and blogger with a passion for the Internet, specifically social media and blogging.
-She loves how social media connects people across the globe, and appreciates that blogging gives her the opportunity to voice her thoughts and share advice with an unlimited audience.
+Michelle is an aspiring writer with a passion for blogging.
+She enjoys writing about a vast variety of topics and loves that blogging gives her the opportunity to publicly voice her thoughts and share advice with an unlimited audience.